As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If the color of your geode is darker and richer you will see more value.
 Darker colored geodes are hard to come by and the amethyst and black calcite geodes can fetch a pretty penny.

-This one is easy to remember.
+This is pretty easy to remember.
 The larger your geode is, the more valuable it is.
 Depending on which geode you have, this factor may not work.
-If it is a rare piece, even the smallest bit of the mineral could be worth somewhere in the hundreds.
+Even the smallest bit of the mineral could be worth somewhere in the hundreds if rare.

-Should the geode you find have many cracks and splits on the inside and out, you should expect to receive a small compensation.
-The aesthetics are what truly matters and if the geode looks like it is about to split in two, it will be difficult to sell.
+If the geode you find has many cracks and splits on the inside and out, you should expect to receive a small compensation.
+The aesthetics truly matter; if the geode looks like it is about to split in two, it will be difficult to sell.

 The luster refers to the shine you see on the surface.
 Most buyers want a piece that sparkles and is not dull.

-There are some geodes that are rare.
-Someone could be looking for an amethyst geode that was built or formed a certain way.
+Some geodes are rare.
+Someone could look for an amethyst geode built or formed a certain way.

 This part relies on who you wish to sell your geode to.
-Many buyers and collectors out there will lower how much they pay you, just to sell it for a higher price.
+Many buyers and collectors will lower how much they pay you to sell it for a higher price.
 If you can, always have your pieces checked out by an expert.

-All of the factors above may or may not be used by the buyer when they try to determine a price for your geode.
-However, since now you know what to expect from a buyer, we can take a deep dive into what makes a geode so valuable.
+All of the factors above may or may not be used by the buyer to determine a price point.
+However, since you know what to expect from a buyer, we can deeply dive into what makes a geode valuable.

 Are Geodes Valuable?